skytechplanning/Demo0620/README.md

 # Demo0620

-This project contains a simple web page with a canvas for game development demos.
-The design has been refreshed with a modern style aimed at high school students.
+This project now contains a simple Tetris-like game implemented with HTML5 Canvas and JavaScript.
+Open `index.html` in a modern browser and use the arrow keys to play.